 Switching to reusable containers offers a variety of benefits.
 While the costs to get started can be more, the investment will pay off in the long run, and glass bowls are especially versatile.
 We use ours for mixing, cooking, and storage.

 - Wean Green and Pyrex glass storage containers

 - Jars (save money by cleaning used food jars and lids to use as storage containers!)

 - Reusable snack bags take the place of their plastic counterparts

 - Planetbox and other stainless, reusable lunch containers

-You can even purchase devices for your fridge that can help extend the live of produce.
+You can even purchase devices for your fridge that can help extend the life of produce.
 I’ve been using a BerryBreeze (an activated oxygen gadget) for the past few months and have found that it definitely keeps fruits and veggies fresh longer, helping reduce food waste.

 What to Do With “Waste”

 My first tip: Buy only what you need.
 This seems like a no-brainer, but keeping impulse purchases to a minimum will reduce potential waste, and it’ll be much kinder to your budget too.

 Next, try to buy products with little to no packaging, and choose something that can be reused or recycled if no packaging isn’t an option.
 Packaging waste may not be entirely avoidable, but always consider what you’ll do with the packaging before you purchase an item.

 Shopping bulk foods, local farmers, and markets are all great ways to help you avoid packaging.
 Be sure to bring your own egg cartons, berry containers, etc.

 Some ideas for reusing packaging:

 - Yogurt (and other) containers can be used to sprout seeds, grow an herb garden, and more.

-- Reuse glass jars for fridge food storage and plastic jars for storing craft supplies, small tools and building supplies, etc.
+- Reuse glass jars for fridge food storage and plastic jars for storing craft supplies, small tools, nails and screws, and more

 - Find more great ideas on my ReUse Pinterest board!